Student support over Christmas

 Students' Union

-The Students' Union Building is now closed on weekends.
-Weekday opening times will vary depending on the gigs and events taking place.
+The Students' Union Building will be closed from Friday, 19 December to Monday, 5 January 2026, in addition to weekends.
 Check the SU website for opening times on specific days.

 Visit the Students' Union website to explore a range of support resources.

-We know many of our international students will remain on campus over the summer, and you'll find plenty going on if you are.
+We know many of our students will remain on campus over Christmas, and you'll find plenty going on if you are.
+Check out the list of festive events below:

 The International Society have events and meetups running throughout the break.
 Find out more on the Students' Union events page.